 My older sister, Chrissie, got married about a month ago and I’m really excited to share the experience and some photos from the wedding.
 Chrissie and her husband Cameron got married in Charlottesville, Virginia.
-Chrissie and Cameron both rowed throughout college and getting married at the UVA boathouse was highly symbolic of their relationship.
+Chrissie and Cameron both rowed throughout college and getting married at the The Ivory Oak was highly symbolic of their relationship.
 I couldn’t think of a more perfect venue for their wedding.
 The day was beautiful and sunny.
 We couldn’t have asked for better weather for an outdoor wedding.

 The decoration was stunning.
 My sister is so low key and didn’t bother hiring a wedding planner.
-She told me that she simply walked into a flower shop and pointed to an arrangement she liked and boom that was it.
+She told me that she simply walked into a flower shop of best Clear Lake City florist and pointed to an arrangement she liked and boom that was it.
 Same goes for table settings, chairs, plates, etc. She said she knew what she liked and couldn’t be fussed to look into too many different options.
 Good thing she didn’t, because it turned out so wonderfully and it was all so her.
 I wouldn’t have changed a single thing.